Kalarrytes

-Kalarrytes (Καλαρρύτες, Cãlãretsi) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
-It is populated mostly by Aromanians (Vlachs).
+Kalarrytes (Καλαρρύτες, Cãlarli) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality North Tzoumerka, of which it is a municipal unit.
 The municipal unit has an area of 39.959 km^{2}.
 The population in 2021 was 236.
+The community consists of the villages Kalarrytes and Mystras.

+Name

+The toponym has two possible derivations.
+The first originated from the placename Kalari, itself from the surname Kalaris through a morphological transformation stemming from the Aromanian word călár 'horseman', and is combined with the suffix -itis.
+The second arose from the Aromanian toponym Călár and the Aromanian suffix of Greek origin -it.